 In order to provide a safe and smoke free environment for staff and patients, the establishment is a no smoking area

 Patients are requested not to use mobile phones in reception, hallway and surgery areas.
+Patients are politely asked not to take photographs, nor video whilst on surgery premises.

 All consultations are carried out in person with patients, by qualified personnel in the privacy of the treatment room.
 Records of all consultation and treatments are kept in patients’ notes.
 At the initial consultation, a medical history will be taken and an outline of the problem the patient presents with.
 Potential treatment and alternative procedures will be discussed.
 We will explain the procedure clearly to the patient without jargon and give them an opportunity to ask questions.
 We will also explain what we are doing at each stage of the procedure.
 If a chaperone has been present, we will record the identity of the chaperone in the notes and any other relevant issues or concerns immediately following the consultation.